izqui/Localize/README.md

 let about = AppStrings.Menu.Settings.About.localized
 ```

-which will look in you `Localizable.strings` for the key `"app-strings.menu.settings.about"`.
+which will look in you `Localizable.strings` file for the key `"app-strings.menu.settings.about"`.